Open Agent Toolkit

 • Root-build explanation.
 When the CLI safely patches a compatible Turbo root build script, the walkthrough explains why the filter was added, shows the diff shape, and documents how to adjust or revert it.
 When the CLI skips the patch, the walkthrough relays the recommended manual snippet.

 • Educational walkthrough.
-Seven sections covering the documentation config, the two-index.md model, the ## Contents contract (with extension discipline), the three agent-instruction surfaces (root AGENTS.md pointer / docs-app AGENTS.md / docs/contributing.md), Fumadocs internals (or MkDocs Minimum Contract), and the OAT docs ecosystem (oat-project-document, oat-docs-analyze, oat-docs-apply).
+Seven sections covering the documentation config, the authored-source/generated-navigation model, the ## Contents contract (with extension discipline), the three agent-instruction surfaces (root AGENTS.md pointer / docs-app AGENTS.md / docs/contributing.md), Fumadocs internals (or MkDocs Minimum Contract), and the OAT docs ecosystem (oat-project-document, oat-docs-analyze, oat-docs-apply).

 • Optional content kickoff.
 Hands off to oat-docs-analyze + oat-docs-apply if you want to populate initial repo-specific content immediately.